Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Isospectrality

-For a given $\lambda$, the potential $\hat{V}_\lambda(z)$ have the same spectrum of its superpartner $V_2(z)$, apart from the ground state.
-To complete the spectrum of $\hat{V}$, we reintroduce the lost ground state, which is given by \cite{Khare:1988is, Cooper:1994eh}:
+For a given $\lambda$, the potential $\hat{V}_\lambda(z)$ has the same spectrum as its superpartner $V_2(z)$, apart from the ground state.
+To complete the spectrum of $\hat{V}(z)$, we reintroduce the lost ground state, which is given by \cite{Khare:1988is, Cooper:1994eh}:

-Once we compute the integral for the starting point ground state, there are two forms of obtaining the new ground state for the isospectral potential.
-One is to solve the new differential equation for the $\lambda-$parametrized potential in eq.\eqref{isopotential} numerically, calculating the new ground state as the numerical reconstruction of the solution of this Schrodinger equation.
-The other form is to place in eq.\eqref{isogst} the starting point ground state profile.
-We performed both strategies and found that both procedures give the same new $\lambda-$parametrized ground state.
-In Figure \ref{fig:isogst}, we represent the matching results for the vector softwall model case.
+In the next sections, we will test this expression in the context of bottom-up models.
+Our strategy will be constructing the associated monoparametric isospectral family for a well-known holographic confining potential.